fbpx

 Peter Drucker

 Even if you haven’t done anything about the culture in your salon, you have one.
-Questions is just if it is the type of culture you want.
+Questions are just if it is the type of culture you want.

-At the centre of a salon’s culture is the salon’s mission, values, beliefs and behaviors.
-To create a good spirit and motivation of your team it’s important that all employees understand and embrace all these components.
+The center of a salon’s culture is its mission, values, beliefs, and behaviors.
+To create a good spirit and motivation in your team, all employees must understand and embrace all these components.

-When creating and defining your salons mission and the shared values, it is a good idea to involve your staff in the process.
-This way you can together define what your culture should be which also makes it easier for the members of your team to embrace it.
+When creating and defining your salon’s mission and shared values, involving your staff in the process is a good idea.
+This way, you can define your culture together, which will also make it easier for your team members to embrace it.

-Defining your salon’s culture can be a very nice and motivational team activity in itself.
-Take an afternoon out from the salon get the team together and discuss the values that important to the individuals.
+Defining your salon’s culture can be a very nice and motivational team activity.
+Take an afternoon out from the salon, get the team together, and discuss the values important to the individuals.
 As salon owners, you note down all the ideas put on the table.

-You can then draft the final mission of where the salon is going and summarize the shared values of people working in the salon.
+You can then draft the final mission of where the salon is going and summarize the shared values of people working there.

-Your values and mission statement will create unity and direction for you team so that you’re all going in the same direction.
-As you recruit new members, make sure you consider their fit with your new culture.
+Your values and mission statement will create unity and direction for your team, so you’re all moving in the same direction.
+As you recruit new members, consider their fit with your new culture.

 2. Understand the Different Personalities in Your Salon and What Makes Them Tick